Who doesn’t? We all love our food and yet we all seem to waste a lot of it. Wasting food wastes money. A lot of money.

 Shoalhaven City Council supports the NSW EPA Love Food Hate Waste campaign.
 This is a campaign that aims to raise awareness about food waste and the impact it has on our environment.
 It helps us to avoid food waste and save time and money by better planning, shopping smarter and better storing our food.

-Council runs Love Food Hate Waste themed workshops to help build the community's skills and capacity to avoid food waste at home.
+Council periodically runs Love Food Hate Waste themed workshops to help build the community's skills and capacity to avoid food waste at home.
 These workshops are run as part of the Home Sustainability program.
-Click here for more information on Love Food Hate Waste workshops (Love Your Leftovers).
+There are currently no Love Food Hate Waste workshops scheduled for the first half of 2018.

 To find out about how the decisions we make every day in the supermarket and in the kitchen affect the world we live in, visit the